-Children's hospitals plan to observe Sepsis Awareness Month in September and World Sepsis Day on September 13 in a variety of ways.
+Children's hospitals observed Sepsis Awareness Month in September and World Sepsis Day on September 13 in a variety of ways.

 Here are examples from some of the 47 hospitals participating in CHA's Improving Pediatric Sepsis Outcomes (IPSO) collaborative.

 Children’s of Alabama

 This hospital in Birmingham, Alabama, planned daily events Sept.
 11-15, including

 - Welcome and gifts distribution at crosswalks